Mountain Meadows Massacre: Conspiracy and siege

 The Baker–Fancher party left Corn Creek and continued the 125 mi to Mountain Meadows, passing Parowan and Cedar City, southern Utah communities led respectively by Stake Presidents William H. Dame and Isaac C. Haight.
-Haight and Dame were, in addition, the senior regional military leaders of the Nauvoo Legion.
-As the Baker–Fancher party approached, several meetings were held in Cedar City and nearby Parowan by the local Latter Day Saint (LDS) leaders pondering how to implement Young's declaration of martial law.
-On the afternoon of Sunday, September 6, Haight held his weekly Stake High Council meeting after church services and brought up the issue of what to do with the emigrants.
+Haight and Dame were, in addition, the senior regional military leaders of the Iron Military District of the Nauvoo Legion.
+Over half the employees of the Iron County iron manufacturing plant were in that militia district.

+As the party approached, several meetings were held in Cedar City and nearby Parowan by local LDS Church leaders pondering how to implement Young's declaration of martial law.
+On the afternoon of Sunday, September 6, Haight held his weekly Stake High Council meeting after church services and brought up the issue of what to do with the immigrants.
 The plan for a Native American massacre was discussed, but not all the Council members agreed it was the right approach.
-The Council resolved to take no action until Haight sent a rider, James Haslam, out the next day to carry an express to Salt Lake City (a six-day round trip on horseback) for Brigham Young's advice, as Utah did not yet have a telegraph system.
-Following the council, Isaac C. Haight decided to send a messenger south to John D. Lee.
-What Haight told Lee remains a mystery, but considering the timing it may have had something to do with Council's decision to wait for advice from Brigham Young.
+The Council resolved to take no action until Haight sent a rider, James Haslam, out the next day to carry an express to Salt Lake City (a six-day round trip on horseback) for Young's advice, as Utah did not yet have a telegraph system.
+Following the council, Haight decided to send a messenger Joseph Clewes south to John D. Lee.
+What Haight told Lee remains a mystery, but considering the timing it may have had something to do with Council's decision to wait for advice from Young.

 The dispirited Baker–Fancher party found water and fresh grazing for its livestock after reaching grassy, mountain-ringed Mountain Meadows, a widely known stopover on the old Spanish Trail, in early September.
 They anticipated several days of rest and recuperation there before the next 40 mi would take them out of Utah.
 On September 7, the party was attacked by Nauvoo Legion militiamen dressed as Native Americans and some Native American Paiutes.
 The Baker–Fancher party defended itself by encircling and lowering their wagons, wheels chained together, along with digging shallow trenches and throwing dirt both below and into the wagons, which made a strong barrier.
-Seven emigrants were killed during the opening attack and buried somewhere within the wagon encirclement.
+Seven immigrants were killed during the opening attack and buried somewhere within the wagon encirclement.
 Sixteen more were wounded.
-The attack continued for five days, during which the besieged families had little or no access to freshwater or game food and their ammunition was depleted.
-Meanwhile, organization among the local Mormon leadership reportedly broke down.
-Eventually, fear spread among the militia's leaders that some emigrants had caught sight of white men, and had probably discerned the identity of their attackers.
+The attack continued for five days, during which the besieged families had little or no access to fresh water or game food and their ammunition was depleted.
+Organization among the local Mormon leadership reportedly broke down.
+Fear spread among the militia's leaders that some emigrants had caught sight of white men, and had probably discerned the identity of their attackers.
 This resulted in an order to kill all the emigrants, with the exception of small children.